ImKventis/ImKventis/README.md

 I develop for fun whenever I can unless I'm gaming of course.
 I prefer programming non-GUI applications

+Just watched Your Name and it was g8

 Currently working on a large private project.
 Low github activity

 I have a bad habbit of leaving repos private so dont expect to find anything amazing here